biareiam/The-House-of-Books/README.md

   - Git was used for version control (commit to Git and push to GitHub).

 **GitHub**
   - Used to store, host and deploy the project files and source code after being pushed from Git.
-I also used it for the Project Kanban board to keep track and split tasks into smaller tasks to make them easier to fulfill.
+I also used it for the Project Kanban board to keep track and split tasks into smaller tasks to make them easier to fulfil.

 ## Testing